fursuf1/SQL-Project-LHL/cleaning_data.md

-*What issues will you address by cleaning the data?*
+**What issues will you address by cleaning the data?**

+**
-*Creating new columns with updated data types and converting between data types to make it easily manageable.*
+-Creating new columns with updated data types and converting between data types to make it easily manageable.
-*Finding relationships in diffrent table of databases, removing Nulls and converting to Zero for few columns, changing data types.*
+-Finding relationships in diffrent table of databases, removing Nulls and converting to Zero for few columns, changing data types.
-*Creating new cleaned table*
+-Creating new cleaned table
-*Add new columns*
+-Add new columns**

 Queries:
 Below, provide the SQL queries you used to clean your data.

-*Finding relationships in diffrent table of databases, removing Nulls and converting to Zero for few columns, changing data types
+*Finding relationships in diffrent table of databases, removing Nulls and converting to Zero for few columns, changing data types*

 UPDATE all_sessions
 SET timeonsite = COALESCE(timeonsite, '0')